 The 7-step recognition process is outlined below.
-The entire process can take a few months because approval is required from the Student Organization Advisory Council (SOAC), Student Senate, and the President of the University.
+The entire process can take about a month, depending on how fast one's constitution is submitted and the time of year as approval is required from Student Senate and the President of the University.
 It pays to be prepared and to keep in contact with the Office of Student Activities and the Assistant Director of Leadership and Organizations regarding your organization's status.

 The good news is that once you submit the "Intent to Organize" form and it receives approval from the Assistant Director of Leadership and Organizations, your organization is granted certain privileges.
 Therefore, you can start actively recruiting new members, publicizing your organization, and reserving University facilities.

-The Assistant Director of Leadership and Organizations submits request for recognition to the Student Organization Advisory Council (SOAC).
-SOAC reviews the request for compliance with local, state, and federal laws and university policy.
-SOAC recommends acceptance or rejection to the Student Senate.
+The Assistant Director of Leadership and Organizations reviews the constitution for compliance with local, state, and federal laws and university policy.
+The Assistant Director will work with

-The Student Senate then reviews the request for recognition and forwards their written recommendation to the University President.
+Student Senate reviews the request for recognition and forwards their written recommendation to the University President.

 The President of the University confers formal recognition of the organization.

-Official campus recognition is an honor and recognized organizations assume responsibilities and privileges.
-This is an organizational status and must be maintained.
-All organizations must re-register within 3 weeks from the beginning of Fall Semester each academic year.
+Official campus recognition is an honor and the pending student organizations assumes full responsibilities and privileges as an official recognized student organization.
+This is an organizational status and must be maintained each year.
+All recognized student organizations must re-register by the announced Fall Semester Deadline each academic year.
 Upon recognition, organizations have the following privileges:

 YES!
 A good constitution contains the basics of how your organization will function.
 A constitution is the foundation upon which the organization will grow, mature, and perpetuate itself.
 It is designed to reduce internal conflict, to establish the organization's mission and goals, and to protect the rights of all members and students of the University.

-A constitution is a great tool for any organization to have.
+A constitution is a necessary tool for all organizations to have.
 It is essential to the future growth, development and is an integral part of the organization.
 A constitution clearly defines the purpose of your organization and outlines guidelines for officer positions as well as standing committees.
 It explains how organization business should be handled, how often business meetings are held, and the eligibility requirements for members and officers in the organization.
 Plus, it is required by the University for maintaining recognition as a student organization.